 Ugh, my coffee tastes awful.
 I think the milk I put in it was spoiled.

 Timmy is a spoiled little boy who screams his parents if they don’t buy him candy.

-The adjective slimy is used to describe something with an unpleasant wet, slippery, texture.
+Slimy is a negative word used to describe something with an unpleasant wet, slippery, texture.
 Worms and snails are slimy.
-This word can also be used to describe a person who is dishonest, but tries to hide it and be likeable.
+This adjective can also be used to describe a person who is dishonest, but tries to hide it and be likeable.

 The riverbank was covered with slimy mud.

 I don’t like slimy salespeople who try to get you to buy things you don’t really need.